dispatchrabbi/article-appstate/bower_components/can/component/component.md

 @demo can/component/examples/treecombo.html

-The secret to this widget is the scope's `breadcrumb` property that is an array of items we've walked through and `selectableItems` which gets the children of the last item in the breadcrub.
+The secret to this widget is the scope's `breadcrumb` property, which is an array of items the user has navigated through, and `selectableItems`, which represents the children of the last item in the breadcrub.
 These are defined on the scope like: